 The first season of Netflix’s Mindhunter ends with a cliff-hanger: The FBI’s Behavioral Science Unit has been betrayed by one of its own, and Agent Holden Ford is last seen hyperventilating after getting a little too personal with a serial killer.
-With such an open-ended finale, there’s certainly high hopes for the show’s future, even though Netflix has yet to officially renew it.
-The unfortunate fact that there’s plenty of cases and interviews left in the book Mindhunter: Inside the FBI’s Elite Serial Crime Unit — which written by John E. Douglas, the actual FBI agent who inspired Ford’s character — means Mindhunter still has a lot of serial killers to investigate.
+With such an open-ended finale, there are certainly high hopes for the show’s second season.
+The unfortunate fact that there are plenty of cases and interviews left in the book Mindhunter: Inside the FBI’s Elite Serial Crime Unit — which written by John E. Douglas, the actual FBI agent who inspired Ford’s character — means Mindhunter still has a lot of serial killers to investigate.

-So, what’s to come if Mindhunter gets a second season?
+So, what’s to come in Mindhunter season two?
 We already know a few things: Director and executive producer David Fincher told Billboard that one of the major cases will be the Atlanta child murders of 1979 to 1981, in which a serial killer took the lives of 28 African-Americans, mostly children under the age of 15.
 In an interview with Vulture, Holt McCallany suggested that the show might feature Charles Manson and David Berkowitz, two serial killers who were briefly mentioned during season one.

 Nevertheless, there are a lot of things we don’t know.
 Will Holden Ford keep meeting with Ed Kemper?
 Is Holden himself actually a psychopath?
 When will the FBI begin looking for the BTK killer?
 And will Dr. Carr ever get a cat?
 While we wait for those answers, let’s dig into the pages of history to try and predict which cases might be featured in season two.
 Below are Vulture’s best guesses, based on Douglas’s book and the known serial killers of the late ’70s and early ’80s.